-It is clear that many intangible assets meet this FASB criteria for "asset," and thus should be considered as belonging to the business, separate and apart from goodwill.
+It is clear that many intangible assets meet this old FASB criteria for "asset," and thus should be considered as belonging to the business, separate and apart from goodwill.

-In June, 2001, the Financial Accounting Standards Board issued Financial Accounting Statements 141, Business Combinations, and 142, Goodwill and Other Intangible Assets.
-The stated reason was that "[a]nalysts and other users of financial statements, as well as company managements, noted that intangible assets are an increasingly important economic resource for many entities and are an increasing proportion of the assets acquired in many transactions."
-A more accurate assessment of intangible assets was desired.
+In June, 2001, the Financial Accounting Standards

+Board issued Financial Accounting Statements 141, Business Combinations, 9 and 142, Goodwill and Other Intangible Assets.
+10 FAS 141 was updated in 2007.
+The stated reason for issuing FAS 141 and 142 was that "[a]nalysts and other users of financial statements, as well as company managements, noted that intangible assets are an increasingly important economic resource for many entities and are an increasing proportion of the assets acquired in many transactions."